Spanish Banks default ratios

 Due to Spanish Banks contracting their lending books, with every month showing a net outflow of mortgages the default ratio is naturally climbing as a percentage of overall capital outstanding.

-If the Spanish Banks reduce their mortgage books it is inevitable the default ratio will increase.
+If the Spanish Banks reduce their loan books it is inevitable the default ratio will increase.

 Part of the answer to reducing default ratios as a percentage of your book is to add performing loans at the front end.